FreeBMD How best to Search

 Options - Phonetic search on Surnames If this box is checked FreeBMD will attempt to match surnames using the Soundex code appropriate to the surname entered.
 Note that you should not use wildcard characters when doing a phonetic search.

-Options - Match only recorded ages If this box is checked, when an Age at Death/DOB search is performed FreeBMD will only return results where there is a recorded Age at Death in the index.
+Options - Match only recorded ages/DoB If this box is checked, when an Age at Death/DOB search is performed FreeBMD will only return results where there is a recorded Age at Death/Date of Birth in the index.
 See here for more details.

 Districts If you know with reasonable certainty which district an event occurred in, you should select the District from the list.
-You should not enter both District and County values.
-Select multiple entries by holding down the Ctrl key before clicking on individual entries, or by holding down the Shift to select a block of entries.
+Select multiple entries by holding down the Ctrl key before clicking on individual entries, or by holding down the Shift key to select a block of entries.
+If you have already selected a County or multiple Counties (see below) only those districts in those counties will be shown.

-Each district appears in the index under a variety of spellings (and misspellings).
-These are grouped together under one standard spelling which is what appears in this list.
+You should take care when searching using a district because each district appears in the index under a variety of spellings (and misspellings) and the district may not be what you expect.
+Districts are grouped together under one standard spelling which is what appears in this list, as explained in the District Help Page.
 An explanation of how the District relates to Volume and Page is given here.
+Information on districts and the dates when they were in use is given in the District Help Page.

 If One or more districts initially selected is displayed this is a reminder that you have one or more districts selected although they may not be in the displayed part of the Districts list.
 This happens when you do a Revise Query when searching specific districts.

 Counties Each District is linked by FreeBMD to all of the Counties that are covered by that District - see the mapping of districts onto counties.
-You should not enter both District and County values.
-Select multiple entries by holding down the Ctrl key before clicking on individual entries, or by holding down the Shift to select a block of entries.
+Select multiple entries by holding down the Ctrl key before clicking on individual entries, or by holding down the Shift key to select a block of entries.
+Once you have selected one or more Counties the District list will only show the districts in those counties.

 You should note that some Districts, whilst largely within one County also covered small areas of adjacent Counties (e.g. the District Ashton-under-Lyne is in Lancashire, but included small areas of Cheshire).
 In such cases it is impossible to determine from the index which County the event occurred in, so a search for a County will include Districts from adjoining Counties which extend into that County.